 Another major note in 01, rock-rose-shrub (labdanum), is also a resin.
 “It’s a very sensual note, with amber and a balsamic sweetness,” says Little.
 “We used it to give the fragrance a sense of warmth and comfort, and for a sort of haunting quality—a memorableness.”
 In traditional healing, it’s a calming element, used when the soul has stepped out of its comfort zone, to bring it back to inner peace.
 In homeopathy, it treats fear, anxiety, nightmares, and panic.

 In healing traditions, cypress root—also a key element—has been used to help lift depression, while cypress stem oil has been thought to alleviate the loss of friends, loved ones, or the end of a relationship.
 Patchouli leaf sharpens the mind and arouses sexual energy (vanilla and clove are also aphrodisiac); juniper eradicates negative astral influences.
 Each of the twelve ingredients affects people in myriad ways (we collected our favorite qualities for each here).
 “The smell itself has effects, but so does putting it on your skin,” says Little.
 “The responses these essences elicit are as raw and wild as their scents.”

-Whether or not wearing a pure, botanically-derived, synthetic-free scent really eliminates negative astral influences from your life and staves off a winter’s worth of colds, the process of going wild—and seriously old-school—with fragrance entangles us in the mystery and alchemy of an ancient, sexy, human tradition, one with the potential to heal and inspire.
+Whether or not wearing a pure, botanically-derived, synthetic-free scent really softens negative astral influences from your life, the process of going wild—and seriously old-school—with fragrance entangles us in the mystery and alchemy of an ancient, sexy, human tradition, one with the potential to inspire.
 Of course, we wear it because it smells incredible—spicy, deeply luxurious, and strikingly original.
 But we love exploring its more mysterious, esoteric side, too: “It’s just so goop,” as GP says.